ansys/pyacp/doc/source/index.rst

   * The ``ansys.acp.core.mechanical_integration_helpers`` module may be
     changed or removed in future versions, when the corresponding features are available in PyMechanical directly.
-  * Post-processing with the Composite Failure Tool inside Mechanical is not yet supported.

 * Visualization and mesh data of imported plies are not supported yet.
 * Section cuts cannot be visualized.